0x1eef/ryo.rb/docs/comparison_to_openstruct.md

-## Comparing Ryo to OpenStruct
+## Ryo compared to OpenStruct

-When comparing Ryo to OpenStruct there are stark differences - beyond instances of OpenStruct not having prototypes or implementing anything like them.
+When comparing Ryo to OpenStruct there are notable differences beyond instances of OpenStruct not having prototypes or implementing anything like them.